Theatre for a Change was established in Malawi in 2007. We run the following projects from our Lilongwe office:

 Tiphunzitsane – ‘Let’s Teach’

-Empowering young, pre-service teachers in government and private Teacher Training Colleges across Malawi to improve their own sexual and reproductive health, and training them in the use of our methodology to improve the health and safety of the students they go on to teach.
+Since 2007, we have been empowering young, pre-service teachers in government Teacher Training Colleges across Malawi to improve their own sexual and reproductive health, and training them in the use of our methodology to improve the health and safety of the children they go on to teach.
+Read more

 Ufulu Wophunzira – ‘Right To Learn’

-Enabling teachers in 30 primary schools in Phalombe District, trained as Agents of Change, to facilitate participatory behaviour change workshops (Girls’ Club, Literacy Club and School Council) around sexual and reproductive health for their students.
-With our support, Agents of Change also work alongside Headteachers, community members and authorities to reduce gender-based violence and discrimination in their schools and communities, and to bring affected girls who are out of school back into education.
+From 2017 to 2019, we enabled teachers in 30 primary schools in Phalombe District, trained as Agents of Change, to facilitate participatory behaviour change workshops (Girls’ Club, Literacy Club and School Council) around sexual and reproductive health for their students.
+Read more

 Interactive Radio Drama